tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:genus="Egernia": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:genus has an equivalent at the rank of Genus in the Parameterized Source Authority"],[dwc:genus="Egernea": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:genus does not have an equivalent at the rank of Genus in the bdq:sourceAuthority.
+			<td>[dwc:genus="Egernia": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:genus has an equivalent at the rank of Genus in the Parameterized Source Authority"],[dwc:genus="Egernea": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:genus does not have an equivalent at the rank of Genus in the bdqval:sourceAuthority.
 This may be fixed using fuzzy matching at the AMENDMENT stage"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>